UWCNuclear/UbuntuSetUp/README.md

 # How to install ROOT6 on Ubuntu
 Step 1.
-Install all required and optional packages (https://root.cern/install/dependencies/) by typing the two following commands in the terminal:
+Install all required and optional packages (https://root.cern/install/dependencies/) by pasting the two following commands in the terminal:

     sudo apt-get install dpkg-dev cmake g++ gcc binutils libx11-dev libxpm-dev \
     libxft-dev libxext-dev python libssl-dev